Southern University & A&M College Scholarships (2025–2026)

 Who qualifies for the Jaguar Out-of-State Fee Waiver?

-New freshmen with at least a 2.75 GPA or ACT 24 (SAT 1160) and transfer students with a 2.75 GPA who file the FAFSA and take 12+ credits per term.
+New freshmen with at least a 2.75 GPA or ACT 24 (SAT 1160) and transfer students with a 2.75 GPA who file the FAFSA and enroll in 12+ credits per term.

 How much does the waiver save?

-It removes the non-resident fee, cutting about $7,400 per year from the out-of-state bill—making costs almost identical to in-state students.
+It removes the non-resident fee, cutting about $7,400 per year from the out-of-state bill — making total costs nearly identical to in-state students.

 Do I need to apply for ACM separately?

 Yes.
-The Academic Common Market requires an application through your home state’s higher education office, and approval depends on your chosen major and whether it’s offered in your state.
+The Academic Common Market requires an application through your home state’s higher education office.
+Approval depends on your major and whether it’s offered in your state.

 ✅ Automatic Merit Scholarships